 |

-By BaS, on June 23rd, 2010%
+By BaS, on June 23rd, 2010% Image credit: http://www.flickr.com/photos/stuckincustoms/459418289

 From Less Wrong:

 we need to study the cognitive sciences, figure out the way our intuitions work and how we might correct for mistakes.
-Above all, we need to learn to always question the workings of our minds, for we need to understand that they are . . . → Read More: Your intuitions are not Magic
+Above all, we need to learn to always question the workings of our minds, for we need to understand that they are not magical.

-By BaS, on April 24th, 2010%
+By BaS, on April 24th, 2010% Photo credit http://www.flickr.com/photos/kaptainkobold/3930503347/

 While composing this post on No Agenda Forums, an interesting problem came up.
 How can I show someone their own biases?
 They are obvious to me, but (by definition) the other person’s entire system of thinking is arranged in such a way as to find their biases valid.

-By BaS, on October 1st, 2009%
+By BaS, on October 1st, 2009% Image credit: http://www.flickr.com/photos/somerslea/321513270

 Note: I addressed the following essay to the general population of the No Agenda Forums, a community that I cherish despite frequent frustration.
-It is peopled by many conspiracy theorists and champions of various “alternative” things, such as alternative explanations, alternative medicine, etc. In short, people I cannot really reach on a level of reason.
-What I say may not do any good, but if even one in a thousand of those readers can see the light, then I am proud to have played a small part in the emergence of a rational mind.
+It is peopled by many conspiracy theorists and champions of various “alternative” things, such as alternative explanations, alternative medicine, etc. In short, people I cannot really reach . . . → Read More: You make and break your own religion

-By BaS, on August 18th, 2009%
+By BaS, on August 18th, 2009% Photo credit: http://www.flickr.com/photos/59422307@N00/213496044

 I love everything about this Skeptoid post, in which Brian makes great points about the peril of debating when the truth is on your side.
-It’s counter-intuitive on first consideration, but as I’ve mused previously, debating has relatively little to do with truth and mostly pivots on charisma and debate tactics (many of . . . → Read More: More debate fail
+It’s counter-intuitive on first consideration, but as I’ve mused previously, debating has relatively little to do with truth and mostly pivots on charisma and debate . . . → Read More: More debate fail

-By BaS, on August 4th, 2009%
+By BaS, on August 4th, 2009% Image credit: http://www.flickr.com/photos/electropod/3167236184/

 I don’t have a lot to add to this excellent post about the narrative fallacy at lesswrong.
 Here are some great excerpts, to convince you to go read the whole thing:

-By BaS, on March 15th, 2009%
+By BaS, on March 15th, 2009% Image credit: flickr.com/photos/markfbennett/2223565383

 Debating